magepages/mpdocs/docs/social-login-m2/how-to-configure-github-api.rst

 And that's it!

-If for some reason you still can't manage to create an application for Foursquare, you can `ask for support`_.
+If for some reason you still can't manage to create an application for Github, you can `ask for support`_.

 .. _ask for support: https://mageplaza.freshdesk.com/support/home